Electron surface scattering kernel for a plasma facing a semiconductor: Formalism

 The kernels, inverse scattering lengths weighted by the direction of propagation, can be obtained from the Golden Rule transition rates $W^\pm(E,\eta|E^\prime,\eta^\prime)$ for forward $(+)$ and backward ($-$) scattering,

 whereas

 with

 the total scattering rate at energy $E$ which in fact is independent of $\eta$.
-The transition rates $W^\pm$ will be specified in the next subsection.
+Within the bare electron mass model described in the previous subsection the velocity of an electron with energy $E$ becomes $v(E)=2\sqrt{E+\chi}$ and the transition rates $W^\pm(E,\eta|E^\prime,\eta^\prime)$ will be specified in the next subsection.
 The numerical strategy to solve the embedding equation~\eqref{EmbeddingEq} follows Shimizu and coworkers~\cite{SM66a,SA72} who used the invariant embedding approach to study the shielding of $\gamma-$rays in nuclear reactors.
 It is sketched in Appendix~\ref{Numerics} and solves the equation without approximation except the discretization of the integrals.\\